intel-ai-tce/inference_results_v2.1/closed/Intel/code/3d-unet-99.9/pytorch-cpu-kits19/README.md

 ```

 ## Run on AWS
 You could run the workload with prepared AWS AMI image.
-please replace the <IMAGE ID> <YOUR SCRIPT> and <PATH> accordingly.
+please replace the IMAGE ID, YOUR SCRIPT and PATH accordingly.
 ```
 ./run_docker.sh <IMAGE ID>  /workspace/<YOUR SCRIPT in current folder> <PATH of 3dunet codes> aws_3dunet
 ```